-If you're looking for Alexa smart speaker, you have plenty to choose from.
-While third party Alexa speakers have often filled in the gaps not catered by Amazon's speakers, there's now more official Amazon Echos than ever before, at great prices boasting excellent music quality and smart home tech.
+If you're looking for the best Alexa smart speaker, you have plenty to choose from.
+Third party Alexa speakers have often filled in the gaps not catered by Amazon's speakers, but there's now more official Amazon Echos than ever before, at great prices boasting excellent music quality and smart home tech.

 Best Amazon Echo speakers